Medical expert of the article

 Forms

-For a more accessible description of the clinical picture, Kandinsky-Konovalov syndrome is divided into several types and forms of the disease.
+For a more accessible description of the clinical picture, Kandinsky-Konovalov syndrome is usually divided into several types and forms of the disease.

 Complications and consequences

-Diagnostics of the kandinsky-Konovalov syndrome
+Diagnostics Kandinsky-Conovalov syndrome

-Usually doctors are interested in the following anamnestic data:
+Typically, doctors are interested in the following anamnestic data:

 - when suspicious signs of the disease first appeared;

-- that can provoke an attack.
+- what can provoke an attack.

 Differential diagnosis

-Treatment of the kandinsky-Konovalov syndrome
+Treatment Kandinsky-Conovalov syndrome

-- taking appropriate medicines;
+- taking appropriate medications;

 - rehabilitation period.